 Every year, about 600,000 Americans undergo a knee replacement operation.
 Thanks to modern anesthetics and surgical techniques, knee replacement surgery is both safe and effective.
-At Orthopedic Center for Sports Medicine in Metairie, Louisiana, William Sherman, MD, regularly performs knee replacement surgery to address chronic and degenerative knee issues.
+At Orthopedic Center for Sports Medicine in Metairie, Louisiana, the skilled staff regularly performs knee replacement surgery to address chronic and degenerative knee issues.
 To learn more about the benefits of this type of treatment, schedule an appointment by calling the office or booking online today.

 Knee replacement surgery is a blanket term used to describe several different orthopedic operations.
 At Orthopedic Center for Sports Medicine, the team, and Dr. Sherman in particular, regularly perform:

 - Partial knee replacements